SuperAwesomeLTD/sa-kws-ios-sdk-docs/versions/3.0.0/source/08events.rst

 Trigger event
 -------------

-You can trigger an event for the user you're authenticated as by using **IUserActionsService** and calling:
+You can trigger an event for the user you're authenticated as by using **UserActionsServiceProtocol** and calling:

 * **triggerEvent**